Query-Based Selection of Optimal Candidates under the Mallows Model: Introduction

-Motivated by a recent line of problems considering learning problems with queries~\cite{ashtiani,dixie,arya,barna}, we introduce the problem of query-based (i.e, expert- or Genie-aided) sequential analysis under the Mallows model.
-In our setting, we extend the secretary problem under the Mallows distribution\footnote{Our results actually apply to a broader class of distributions represented by prefix-equivariant statistics, as will be apparent from our proofs.} and assume that the decision making entity has access to a limited number of infallible Genies (experts).
-When faced with a candidate identified by an exploration-exploitation procedure as the potentially optimal choice, a Genie provides an answer of the form ``Best'' and ``Not the best.''
+Motivated by a recent line of problems considering learning problems with queries~\cite{ashtiani,dixie,arya,barna}, we introduce the problem of query-based sequential analysis under the Mallows model.
+In our setting, we make use of the Mallows distribution\footnote{Our results actually apply to a broader class of distributions represented by prefix-equivariant statistics, as will be apparent from our proofs.} and assume that the decision making entity has access to a limited number of queries to an infallible expert.
+When faced with a candidate identified by an exploration-exploitation procedure as the potentially optimal choice, an expert provides an answer of the form ``Best'' and ``Not the best.''
 If the answer is ``Not the best,'' a new exploration-exploitation stage is initiated, with the potential of using another query at the end of the process.
 If the answer is ``Best,'' the sequential examination process terminates.
-Given a budget of $s-1$ queries, where $s$ is usually a relatively small positive integer, e.g., $2 \le s \leq 5$, the questions of interest is to find the optimal interview strategy, the optimal probability of success and the expected number of candidates interviewed or Genies queried until success or termination.
+Given a budget of $s-1$ queries, where $s$ is usually a relatively small positive integer, e.g., $2 \le s \leq 5$, the questions of interest is to find the optimal interview strategy, the optimal probability of success and the expected number of candidates interviewed or experts queried until success or termination.
 Note that we are allowed to make a final selection without querying experts after using all $s-1$ queries; thus, we have a budget of $s-1$ queries and can make at most s selections.

-When applied on the random interview model, the above setting resembles the Dowry problem as both approaches allow for selecting $s$ candidates.
-In the Dowry problem, one is allowed to make $s$ selections without the information about the global ranking of the selected candidates while in our Genie-based setting the Genie is asked if the candidate is globally the best.
+When applied on the random interview model, the above setting resembles the Dowry problem as both allow for selecting $s$ candidates.
+In the Dowry problem, one is allowed to make $s$ selections without the information about the global ranking of the selected candidates while in our query-based setting the expert is asked if the candidate is globally the best.
 Furthermore, it assumes that candidate lists are Mallows samples and even for the Dowry problem, such a distribution assumption was not considered in the past.
-The above addition to the original secretary problem can be justified in practice by observing that queries of experts are frequently used in interview processes as additional sources of information.